Unleash/unleash-dotnet-sdk/v6_MIGRATION_GUIDE.md

 ## Changes to IUnleashScheduledTaskManager APIs

 v6 changes how the SDK interacts with the Scheduled task manager.
-If you have not implemented a custom scheduler this will not affect you.
+If you haven't implemented a custom scheduler, skip this section.

 If you have implemented a custom scheduler that you've registered on the UnleashSettings when instantiating Unleash, take a look at the changed APIs below.
 Unleash .NET SDK now owns the responsibility for the tasks and interacts with